 Source: American Poetry: The Nineteenth Century (The Library of America, 1993)

 Emmy and Tony award-winning choreographer, Twyla Tharp has collaborated with companies around the world and was named a Kennedy Center Honoree in 2008.
+In 1985, Tharp directed the Broadway stage production of Singin’ In the Rain earning two Tony Awards.

 Originally formed in 1964, the group was formed as a trio with Jackie, Tito and Jermaine as the Jackson Family.
 When Marlon and Michael later joined, the Jackson Five was founded.
 Randy Jackson also has been a member.
 The entire family has had various levels of success, most famously Michael, who died in 2009.